Susan Boyle: Continued success (2014–2019)

+After the release of a previous album, Hope in 2014, Boyle took a break during 2015 to "take a little me time and spend time at home with family and friends", and thus the recording of her seventh studio album was postponed to 2016.
+In October 2016, Boyle announced the release of her seventh studio album, A Wonderful World.
 In September 2018, Boyle was confirmed to be a contestant in America's Got Talent: The Champions.
 When asked why she joined the competition, she stated that she wanted to win this time.
 She performed on 7 January 2019, singing "Wild Horses" from her 2009 debut album I Dreamed a Dream and received a golden buzzer from judge Mel B. She progressed straight to the finals where she sang the song "I Dreamed a Dream" from her original audition back in 2009, but failed to finish in the top five.